seuros/documentation/content/en/integrations/rsyslog.md

     $template DatadogFormat,"<DATADOG_API_KEY> <%pri%>%protocol-version% %timestamp:::date-rfc3339% %HOSTNAME% %app-name% - - [metas ddsource=\"<MY_SOURCE_NAME>\" ddtags=\"env:dev,<KEY:VALUE>\"] %msg%\n"
     ```

 8. (Optional) Datadog cuts inactive connections after a period of inactivity.
 Some Rsyslog versions are not able to reconnect properly when necessary.
-To mitigate this issue, use time markers so the connection never stops.
-To achieve this, add the following 2 lines in your Rsyslog configuration:
+To mitigate this issue, use time markers so the connection never stops:

+   1. Add the following two lines to your Rsyslog configuration:

       ```conf
       $ModLoad immark
       $MarkMessagePeriod 20
       ```

-    And don't forget to restart:
+   2. Restart the Rsyslog service:

       ```shell
       sudo service rsyslog restart
       ```

 {{% /tab %}}

 {{% tab "Datadog EU site" %}}

 1. (Optional) Activate Rsyslog file monitoring module.
 If you want to watch or monitor specific log files, activate the `imfile` module by adding this to your `rsyslog.conf`: